gcaeirodias/significantLD/README.md

      [Default: "*_signLD_loci.txt"]

 n_pops
-     Number of populations to consider a locus in linkage across populations.
+     Number of populations needed to consider a locus in linkage across populations.
      [default: 2]
 ~~~